jeffrwarren/jeffrwarren.github.io/visitingtutors.md

 ---

 ## About Quest and Visiting Tutors
-Quest University is an innovative undergraduate university.[Details of Quest's curriculum can be found here.](https://questu.ca/academics/the-block-plan/)
+Quest University is an innovative undergraduate university.
+There are no majors.
+Instead, students take two years of courses across the arts and sciences and then create an individual question that guides them through the rest of their degree.
+Our classes are taught on the block system.
+Each course is 3 1/2 weeks long, and students spend three hours each day in class and four to six hours each day working outside of class.
+Maximum class size is 20.
+[More details about Quest's curriculum can be found here.](https://questu.ca/academics/the-block-plan/)

 In addition to our continuing faculty, Visiting Tutors teach single blocks to supplement the capacity and expertise of our faculty.[Details on applying to Quest as a Visiting Tutor can be found here](https://questu.ca/about/employment/visiting-tutors/).
 Feel free to be in contact with me [directly](mailto:jeff.warren@questu.ca) as well.